 Oh, and more good news is that you can make a whole lot and then just freeze them.
 You know how I love the freezer!

-Ground rice might be hard to find – but you can use rice flour or grind some rice in a food grinder or food processor.
+Ground rice might be hard to find – but you can grind some rice in a food grinder or food processor; don’t use rice flour, it’s too fine.
 If you buy it from the butcher, make sure to use it or freeze it right away! the combination of rice and meat makes the meat go bad very quickly (thanks for the tip, marni!).

 Here’s what the kibbe should look like as you shape them – The instructions are written for you below, but I know some people are visual learners, so this might help for a lot of you.

 - 1 3/4 – 2 pounds kibbe meat (1 pound ground beef + 1 pound uncooked ground rice)

 - 1/2 teaspoon allspice